 Students who want to travel before their program starts (with or without a parent) may discover that it can complicate visa processing considerably (including making it more expensive) or make it impossible to get the appropriate visa.
 Family trips within four months of your student's departure on the program should be planned with the expectation that his/her passport WILL NOT be available to him/her, UNLESS you have verified with a consulate that the visa process won't interfere with your plans.

 Only if your student has received specific instruction from International Education to do so.

-- Arrival and departure dates are set by the host site- often by residential facilities.
+- Arrival and departure dates are set by the host site.
+WU does not set the dates.